Wedge - AI Receipt Itemizer

 RESPONSIBILITIES

-Design system, user flow, wireframes, research, branding, marketing
+Design system, user flow, wireframes, research, branding, and marketing

 FREELANCE DURATION